baleada/docs/src/prose/ancestor-variants/index.md

 ### Customizing the ancestor identifier
 :::

+In some projects, you might have naming collisions with the `.ancestor` class, so you won't be able to add it to the ancestor element.

-To solve this, you can call the plugin functions with options, instead of passing it directly to your `plugins` array.
+To solve this, you can call the `ancestorVariants` plugin function with options, instead of passing it directly to your `plugins` array.

-Use the `ancestorIdentifier` option to override the default `.ancestor` selector with a different selector that is guaranteed to always select your ancestor element, and nothing else.
+Use the `ancestorIdentifier` option to override the default `.ancestor` selector with a different selector that is guaranteed to always select your ancestor element.

 :::
 ```js